So once you’ve made the decision to move forward with strategic planning for your business, the next question is…

 In addition to specialized experience and expertise in the field, one of the most important benefits a strategic planning consultant has to offer is an unbiased, untainted viewpoint.
 The facilitator has not been influenced by what’s been going on in the company nor is he or she beholden to any of the participants like employees are.

-Your facilitator’s entire focus is to discover what’s right and wrong with your business, help find solutions to problems and assist with choosing realistic, attainable goals that enhance what’s working.
-He or she will ensure your plan is clear about priorities and responsibilities and unite your entire team – from top to bottom – to propel the business to new heights.
+Your facilitator’s entire focus is to help you and your team discover what’s working and what’s not working with the business, help guide participants to find solutions to problems and assist with choosing realistic, attainable goals that enhance what’s working.
+The facilitator will ensure your plan is clear about priorities and responsibilities, ensure action items are properly determined, help set a table of KPIs or OKRs and unite your entire team – from top to bottom – to propel the business to new heights.

 To accomplish this, the facilitator: